Year's Committee & Officers

 the provision of rail replacement bus services during engineering

 the goal of a 20-year campaign to link Walthamstow Queen's Road

-and Walthamstow Central stations with a footpath, expected to
+and Walthamstow Central stations with a footpath.

 - The culmination

 of a 6-year campaign to electrify the last diesel only railway

 in NE London with the announcement of Government funding in 2013.